Research

 Current Research

-Our current research can be grouped into three main areas: (i) Architecture, Security and Dependability; (ii) Performance and Quality of Service; and (iii) Collaboration in Distributed Environments.
+Our current research can be grouped into the Themes below.
 These have been applied in a wide range of domains including engineering, e-science, social science, business, health, technology-enhanced learning, and transport; nationally and internationally.

 Theme 1 Architecture, Security and Dependability: This involves architecting and developing dependable and secure large-scale distributed systems.
 For examples, fault-tolerance, transactions, access control and dependable storage, with a focus on real-world cloud computing systems.

-Theme 2 Performance and Quality of Service: This focuses on quality of Grid/Cloud-based services to enable organisations to efficiently manage their high-end computing resources.
-For examples, performance modelling, performance evaluation, trust, risk management, and service level agreements.
+Theme 2 Performance and Quality of Service: This focuses on quality of Cloud/Edge-based services to enable organisations to efficiently manage their high-end computing resources.
+Balancing QoS and performance is essential for cloud providers to meet service level agreements (SLAs) and maintain trust with users.

 Theme 3 Collaboration in Distributed Environments: This builds on the semantic web which provides an additional layer of intelligence and interoperability for systems over the Internet.
 For examples, techniques to transit from requirements to semantics, models of collaborative working, and use of provenance as a means to reinforce trust.